Krisha McCoy, MS

 In a water birth, the woman will go through labor and/or delivery in a warm tub of water.
-Since the baby lives in the fluid-filled amniotic sac for nine months, some people believe that being delivered into a similar environment is less stressful for the baby.
+Since the baby lives in the fluid-filled amniotic sac for 9 months, some people believe that being delivered into a similar environment is less stressful for the baby.
 There are also other potential benefits to a water birth:

 A water birth is

 Your doctor can help you determine whether water birth is a safe option for you.
 Many hospitals and birthing centers are equipped for water births, or you can rent a birthing tub.

 Before the 20th century, almost all births occurred at home.
 But today, most women give birth in hospitals.
 Recently, however, more women are considering giving birth at home.

 If you choose the home birthing option, work with an experienced, licensed midwife and develop a plan to quickly reach a hospital at the first sign of trouble.
 You should also be aware that it is not always possible to reach the hospital in time to avoid problems related to attempted home births.

 If you have diabetes, high blood pressure, preterm delivery, or any other complications, have your baby in the hospital.

 Birthing centers can be freestanding, located on hospital grounds, or inside a hospital building.
 They provide women with access to a medical team, which may include midwives or nurses who work with physicians.

 In true birthing centers, there is no labor induction, no fetal monitoring other than ultrasound, no pain medications, few episiotomies, no operative deliveries or cesarean sections, and limited equipment.
 For these reasons, women who are expecting multiples, have diabetes, high blood pressure, or other complications of pregnancy should not consider birthing centers.